21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Old photo restoration handles scratches and damage competentlyFree tier limits daily uses and adds watermarks

 Output Quality Notes: Remini vs. Topaz Photo AI for restoration: Topaz Photo AI produces more technically accurate upscaling with better detail preservation and fewer artifacts.
-Remini produces more visually appealing results on faces specifically — its face enhancement model is trained to generate plausible facial detail that “looks right” even if it’s partially hallucinated.
-For family photo restoration, Remini’s results are more satisfying; for professional work, Topaz is more reliable.
+Remini produces more visually appealing results on faces specifically, since its face enhancement model is trained to generate plausible facial detail that looks right even if it’s partially hallucinated.
+For family photo restoration, Remini’s results are more satisfying, but for professional work, Topaz is more reliable.

 Consultant Tip: Use Remini for quick family photo restoration and social sharing.
 For professional-grade restoration (archival, print), start with Topaz Photo AI for upscaling, then finish detail work in Photoshop.